 For ordinary mortals, especially in consumer electronics and gadgets the Bluetooth technology has become widely popular.
-Now a days most computers, smartphones and tablets / iPad etc. has built-in Bluetooth support, and in this way they can interact to all other types of electronics and gadgets, which also feature Bluetooth compatibility.
+Now a days most computers (or you can use a USB Bluetooth dongle), smartphones and tablets / iPad etc. has built-in Bluetooth support, and in this way they can interact to all other types of electronics and gadgets, which also feature Bluetooth compatibility.

 Also within wireless keyboards and mice products, Bluetooth has become quite popular.
 As more and more consumer electronics and gadgets get Bluetooth keyboard and mouse support, it suddenly makes sense to connect a mini keyboard multiple platforms like HTPC, Smartphones / iPhone, Tablets / iPad, Xbox, Playstation and even newer SmartTVs.

 The Bluetooth standard is like everything else in constant development.
 The latest version is called Bluetooth V4.2/V5.x, and it is especially related to bandwidth (how much data can be transferred), speed (how fast it can be transferred), security and energy savings improvements are being made.